 - 1 can (10 oz) cream of chicken soup

-In a small mixing bowl, add chicken broth, cream of chicken soup, sour cream, and dry ranch seasoning mix.
-Stir with a whisk and mix until well combined and creamy.
-Pour over the chicken/vegetables and stir everything together.
+- In a small mixing bowl whisk together chicken broth, cream of chicken soup, sour cream, and dry ranch seasoning mix.
+Mix until combined and creamy.
+Pour it into the crock pot and stir everything to combine.